shubhamsinghbundela/shubhamsigdar1/README.md

       <span>👨‍💻 About Me : </span><br/>
         👀 &nbsp;Software developer with a deep interest in Development.
-Proven track record of creating and implementing successful front web applications.I recently graduated(2022) with a B.Tech degree in Computer Science Engineering Degree and I secured an 8.37 CGPA in my computer science degree.I found a great community with #100Devs, Dev_matrix and #Tech-Twitter and I've loved the transition to building front-end, back-end and full-stack applications.<br/>
+Proven track record of creating and implementing successful front web applications.I recently graduated(2022) with a B.Tech degree in Computer Science Engineering Degree and I secured an 8.37 CGPA in my computer science degree.I found a great community with #100Devs, RealDevSquad Dev_matrix and #Tech-Twitter and I've loved the transition to building front-end, back-end and full-stack applications.<br/>
         👯 &nbsp;I’m looking to collaborate on more open source projects.<br/>
         💼 &nbsp;Accepting new clients.
 Check out my <a href="https://shubhamsigdar.netlify.app/freelance.html">website.</a> <br/>